×

 Epidural Injections

 Epidural injections are used to treat pain that starts in the spine and radiates to an arm or leg.
-Arm or leg pain often occurs when a nerve is inflamed or compressed (“pinched nerve”).
+Arm or leg pain often occurs when a nerve is inflamed or compressed, commonly referred to as a “pinched nerve.”

 Epidural Injections